Home Blog How to Build an AI: A Comprehensive Beginner’s Guide to Artificial Intelligence

 AI-based high-frequency trading platforms make thousands or, sometimes, millions of trades each day.
 As of 2020, half of stock market trades in America were automated.
 According to Allied Market Research, the global algorithmic market size is forecast to account for $31.2 million by 2028.

-Gartner, Inc. predicts that worldwide AI software revenue will reach $62.5 billion in 2022, growing by 21.3% from 2021.
 So, how to build an AI?
 Let’s go through the basic steps to help you understand how to create an AI from scratch.

-Step 2: Have the Right Data and Clean It
+Step 2: Collect And Prepare the Data

 Now, when you’ve framed the problem, you need to pick the right data sources.
 It’s more critical to get high-quality data than to spend time on improving the AI model itself.
 Data falls under two categories: